People’s Alliance for Rock Creek (PARC)

 Rock Creek Park—Seven Days a Week!

-In April 2020, at the start of the coronavirus pandemic, the National Park Service closed three sections of upper Beach Drive to cars and opened them to people to make a new safe space to maintain physical and mental health in Rock Creek Park.
+In April 2020, at the start of the coronavirus pandemic, the National Park Service closed three sections of upper Beach Drive to cars and opened them to people to make a new safe corridor to maintain physical and mental health in Rock Creek Park.
 This 4-mile stretch had previously been closed to cars on weekends but not during the week.
 For more than a year, upper Beach Drive has been managed not as an auto thruway but as the center of D.C.’s largest park – seven days a week.

 Now the National Park Service is determining if the restrictions should be made permanent or rolled back.